Under the Pink: Background

 On Tori Amos' second solo album, the singer-songwriter continued to offer piano-driven rock songs dealing with religion, gender, and sexuality.
 In addition to featuring more cryptic lyrics and experimental song structures, Amos invited in reggae influences on the single "Cornflake Girl", prepared piano on "Bells for Her" by John Philip Shenale, and Debussy-inspired piano lines on "Yes, Anastasia".

 Amos performed the Under the Pink tour from February through November 1994, encompassing many of the same stops as on the previous world tour.
 A limited edition release of the album commemorating the Australian tour included a second disc entitled More Pink, a collection of rare B-sides like "Little Drummer Boy" and a cover version of Joni Mitchell's "A Case of You", was issued in November 1994.
 During this period, she also contributed the song "Butterfly" to the soundtrack for the 1994 movie Higher Learning, as well as a cover of the R.E.M. song "Losing My Religion".

 The original track listing included the B-side "Honey", which was left off the album at the last minute.
 Amos has since voiced great regret for this:

 "There were certain songs that were supposed to be on the record that got kicked off.
 'Honey' was supposed to be on the record and, in retrospect, I wish it had been.
 I kicked it off for 'The Wrong Band'.
 Under the Pink wept when 'Honey' wasn't on, and she still is angry with me about it."
 Amos made a similar reference to the song "Here.
 In My Head" which was originally featured as a B-side to the UK single of "Crucify".

 The album was recorded in Taos, New Mexico in a hacienda.
 The album artwork features several Native American and New Mexican references in the photography.
 The album is also notable as the last Amos album to feature the production of Eric Rosse as they split that year.

 Singles

 Under the Pink produced four singles.
-"Cornflake Girl" was released as the first single from the album in Europe (January 1994) and Australia (February 1994), and as the second single in North America (May 1994).
-It became Amos's biggest international hit at the time, peaking at number 4 in the UK.
-"God" was released as the first single in North America in February 1994, where it became her first Billboard Hot 100 chart entry, peaking at number 72.
-"God" was released as the second single from the album in Australia in May 1994, and as the fourth single in Europe in October 1994.
-"Pretty Good Year" was released as the second single in Europe in March 1994 and the fourth single in Australia in November 1994, but was not released as a single in North America.
-"Past the Mission", featuring backing vocals from Trent Reznor of Nine Inch Nails, was the third single from the album in all territories, released in Europe in May 1994, Australia in July 1994, and North America in September 1994.
+"Cornflake Girl" was released as the first single from the album in Europe and Australia and as the second single in North America.
+It became Amos's biggest international hit at the time, peaking at number four in the UK.
+"God" was released as the first single in the United States in February 1994, becoming her first Billboard Hot 100 chart entry, peaking at number 72.
+"God" was released as the second single from the album in Australia and as the fourth single in Europe.
+"Pretty Good Year" was released as the second single in Europe and the fourth single in Australia but was not released as a single in the United States.
+"Past the Mission", featuring backing vocals from Trent Reznor of Nine Inch Nails, was the third single from the album in all territories.